Creatide/Blender_Random-Diffuse-Colors/README.md

 ### About

-This is just experimental plugin that I've made for personal needs.
+This is just experimental script that I've made for personal needs.
 Just wanted to share it and maybe someone also find it useful.

 ### Licence